How Much Does a Thatched Roof Cost?

 Gives Your Home That Little Bit Extra

 A thatched roof, without a doubt, lends a lot of character to a home.
-While many homes have a frigid and uninviting aspect due to double-glazing and a lock of brick, thatched properties offer a warm and rustic charm that simply cannot be topped.
+While many homes have a frigid and uninviting aspect due to double-glazing and a lot of brick, thatched properties offer a warm and rustic charm that simply cannot be topped.

 Ages Well